mmisw/mmiorr-docs/docs/index.md

     Contents are being migrated from [the original site](https://marinemetadata.org/mmiorrusrman) and updated to reflect major developments in the new version (ORR v3).
-    As of February 2017 most of the content has already being updated.
+    As of May 2017 most of the content has already being updated.
     Individual pages still under construction have a warning at the top.

 Welcome, and thanks for using the Ontology Registry and Repository (ORR) services.